 The Brentwood Police Department places significant emphasis on traffic safety in order to keep our roadways as safe as possible for those who are residents of and visitors to the City.

 In 1999, the department formed the Directed Enforcement Team (DET) whose primary mission is to ensure

 roadway safety by vigorous enforcement of state and municipal traffic laws and the thorough investigation of all collisions.
 While the unit’s primary purpose is traffic related, DET officers may be assigned other duties to meet the operational needs of the department.
-These may include assisting other departments or divisions, conducting surveillance, saturation patrols, and burglary or crime investigations.
+These may include assisting other departments or divisions, conducting surveillance, saturation patrols,and burglaries or other crime.

 DET Officers are responsible for investigating all traffic crashes including minor and serious; those involving injury or fatality; and hit and run collisions.
 When not on duty, DET Officers are available as needed to work serious injury or fatal crashes.